galaxine-senpai/NASA-API-Project/readme.md

 ### Notes

 ~~As of current (2/15/23) the File outputs everything it gets from the API flooding the terminal, I will be fixing this ASAP~~ ***FIXED***

+I will be making a "packaged" version to use eventually